maybeZion/nvimrc/README.md

 # About

 My personal configuration file for NeoVim.
-The main plugins used are ALE and COC for linting and autocompletion, plus NerdTree and FZF for file management.
+ - Uses COQ for autocompletion
+   - COQ pulls from nvim_lspconfig
+ - Custom status bar, written mostly in vimscript
+ - Some lua functions for linting features

 # Installation